soundphilosopher/gvm/readme.md

 1. 🔧 Build and install GVM using Cargo
 2. 🎯 Initialize the Go environment
 3. 📡 Update the version cache
-4. 🏆 Install the latest stable Go version
+4. 🏆 Install the latest stable Go version (via option `--install-latest`)
-5. 🔄 Reload your profile

 ### Manual Installation